skafdasschaf/lilypond-tools/editorial_guidelines.md

 The *title page* (p. i) includes the following information:
 - a header with the composer's last name and the (possibly abbreviated) work title
-- the composer's full name (last name printed red)
+- the composer's full name (last name printed in red)
 - the title of the work (bold)
 - a subtitle (if applicable)
 - the catalog of works number; if unavailable, the RISM library siglum and shelfmark of the principal source